 1 Analyse operation of electrical power systems for the modern industry including generation, transmission and distribution and its impact on the environment.
 2 Apply appropriate analysis techniques and design methods to develop, assess and optimise the electrical power systems and devices.
 3 Use the power engineering equipment and components to install, test and maintain electrical power systems.
-4 Apply appropriate calculation methods to analyse electrical circuits used in power engineering applications. and the second
+4 Apply appropriate calculation methods to analyse electrical circuits used in power engineering applications.

-In addition to the module learning outcomes, students will also cover the following accreditation of higher education programme (AHEP) fourth edition learning outcomes: C2, C6, C12 & C13.
+In addition to the module learning outcomes, students will also cover the following accreditation of higher education programme (AHEP) fourth edition learning outcomes: F1, F2, F5 & F12 for FdEng Industrial Engineering (Electrical and Automation) and C1, C2, C5 & C12 for BEng (Hons) Industrial Engineering Design (Electrical and Electronic).